 Orientation will help you connect, both virtually and in-person, with the people and resources that will help you get off to a great start on the Heights.

 Given the ongoing circumstances surrounding the COVID-19 pandemic, Orientation 2021 will be offered as a combination of virtual content delivered throughout June and July, and on-campus programming taking place the week prior to the start of fall classes.
 This hybrid approach will provide entering students with multiple opportunities to connect with fellow members of the Class of 2025, junior and senior mentors, faculty, and administrators, all while preparing for the intellectual, social, and spiritual dimensions of life at Boston College.

 In late March, Orientation registration will become available to new students after they enroll.
-Please note that the Orientation tab may take up to twenty minutes to appear on the Admitted Student Portal after enrollment is confirmed.
+Please note that the Orientation tab may take up to twenty minutes to appear on the Applicant Status Portal after enrollment is confirmed.
 Students who have been admitted via Early Decision will be notified via email when Orientation registration opens.
 The deadline for Orientation registration is May 1, 2021.

 Below you will find additional information on this summer’s Student and Parent Orientation programs.

 The Student Orientation Program is carefully designed to help entering students become acquainted with the people and resources that can support their transition to Boston College.
 In the summer of 2021, The Student Program will take place in three phases during the months of June, July, and August.